dzakyadlh/nutrifacts-be/README.md

 ![login](https://storage.googleapis.com/nutrifactsapp/photo_readme_github/login_readme.PNG)
 - After successfully logging in, the authentication token will be generated, you can use the token in the header section for authorization, in order to access all existing routes.
 ![success](https://storage.googleapis.com/nutrifactsapp/photo_readme_github/success_readme.PNG)
+6.You can now access the routes available on our Nutrifacts backend.
 ## Features

 - Cool features first.